obsidianmd/obsidian-help/en/Obsidian Sync/Select files and settings to sync.md

 ### Sync settings are not synced

-Sync settings are not synced so that each each device can be separately configured according to your needs.
+Sync settings are not shared across devices.
+You must separately configure the settings on each device according to your needs.

-> [!tip] Restart the app to apply settings changes on other devices
-> Obsidian **only** applies vault settings when the app starts.
-If you change a setting on one device, you **must restart** Obsidian on your other devices for the new changes to take effect.
->
-> For example, if you change the path of your daily notes in the [[Daily Notes]] plugin, you need to restart Obsidian on your other devices to use the new path.

 ## Updating your synced vault settings

-If you have an existing multi-device sync setup and want to modify your sync settings across devices.
+If you need to modify your sync settings across multiple devices, follow these steps:

+> [!tip] In this context, the remote vault does not differentiate between primary and secondary devices; these terms are used for user clarity.

 ### Primary device

-The primary device is your source-of-truth device.
-It can also mean the device you make the new change on, that you wish to sync across your other devices.
+The primary device is considered your source-of-truth.
+This is the device on which you make changes that you want to sync across all other devices.

 1. Access **Settings** → **Sync**.
 2. Activate the desired settings under **Vault configuration sync**.
-3. Restart Obsidian.
+3. Reload or Restart Obsidian.
 On mobile or tablet, this may require a force quit.
 4. Allow time for the settings to synchronize with your remote vault.

 ### Secondary device(s)

-The secondary device is another device you use Obsidian with (e.g. your phone).
-It can also mean the devices you wish to receive an updated change on.
+The secondary device is any other device you use with Obsidian, such as your phone.
+It refers to devices that receive updates from the primary device.

 1. Navigate to **Settings** → **Sync**.
 2. Enable the desired settings under **Vault configuration sync**.
 3. Wait for the changes to be downloaded from your remote vault.
-4. Restart the application to ensure that your synchronized settings take effect.
+4. Reload or restart the application to ensure that your synchronized settings take effect.
 On mobile or tablet, this may require a force quit.

+## Reloading of settings

+Obsidian has limited ability to update and apply configurations received from Sync.
+The following configurations will hot reload:

+- Most Obsidian app configurations, including hotkeys and properties.
+- Appearance configurations.
+- Configurations for already enabled Obsidian Core plugins (e.g., the location of the daily notes template folder).

+However, for CSS changes involving [[CSS snippets]] or [[Themes]], while the appearance configurations are received, the application must be reloaded to reflect visual changes.

+The following configurations will not hot reload, and will require an application reload or restart:

+- Graph view configurations.
+- States of Obsidian Core plugins (e.g., whether Daily Notes is enabled).

+Additionally, in rare cases, configurations that do not support hot reloading may be merged incorrectly or overwritten completely.
+For more details, see [[Troubleshoot Obsidian Sync#Conflict resolution|conflict resolution]].

+> [!todo] Are you a plugin developer?
+Learn how to [seamlessly integrate your plugin with Obsidian Sync](https://docs.obsidian.md/Reference/TypeScript+API/Plugin/onExternalSettingsChange).

 ## Settings profiles

 Obsidian Sync can sync multiple [[Configuration folder|configuration folders]] to the same remote vault.
 You can use this to create different profiles, for example, one for mobile devices and another for your laptop.

 ## Create a settings profile

 To set your settings folder: